-- Food grade wood glue (I use Titebond)
+- Food grade wood glue such as Titebond*

 - Beginning with the knife block, we will make the opening for the scissors.
 I have 2 sets of knives, so I have made 2 openings.
-If you do not want two openings, you will need to double the dowels on the outer edges in this step.
+If you do not want two openings, you will need to double the dowels on the outer edges to close up the spacing.

 - Apply the glue to one side of a 5/8″ dowel section.
-I like to use a craft brush to evenly distribute the glue.
 A thin amount is all that is needed.
 Too much glue will result in a lot of overflow when the dowel is attached to the plank.

 - Allow this to dry for at least one hour before proceeding, or if using the nail gun, place approximately 4 nails along the length of the dowel from the plank side.
-(Tip: do not place any nails closer than 1″ to the top or bottom edge.
-This will keep the dowels from splitting).
+Tip: do not place any nails closer than 1″ to the top or bottom edge.
+This will keep the dowels from splitting.

 - Repeat the above steps for the other edge of the plank and the center to create spaces for two sets of scissors.
-When you have finished, it should look like the image.
+When you have finished, it should look like the image above.

 - Next, apply glue to the exposed side of the 3 dowels.
 Again, make sure that you do not apply too much glue.
 A very thin, even amount is best.

 - Attach a plank on top of the dowels, so that the dowels are sandwiched between the two planks.
 Again, wait for the glue to set up before continuing or tack in place with the nail gun.
 Remember to use at least 4 evenly spaced nails, no closer than 1″ to the top or bottom edge.

 At this point, we will switch to using the 1/4″ dowels.
 They will be used for the remainder of the project to create the knife openings.

-- Once the knife block is complete to your satisfaction, sand all sides smooth.
-Remove all dust from the inside of the knife block by using canned air. (like what is used to clean electronics)
+- Finally, sand all the sides smooth.
+Remove all the dust from the inside of the knife block by using canned air and/or a pipe cleaner.

 - Apply the finish to the block.
-Use a clean set of pipe cleaners to get the finish down into the inside of the knife block, I used pipe cleaners.)
+Use a clean set of pipe cleaners to get the finish down into the inside of the knife block.
+Allow it to dry.
+Reapply as needed.

-- Using two of the planks, attach them at a right angle (one plank is the bottom of the container and the second one serves as the front.
+- Using two of the 12” planks, attach them at a right angle.
+One plank forms the bottom of the container and the second one serves as the front.
 Using another 12” plank, attach at a right angle to form the rear portion of the container.

 - Using a square, test for square and mark 3″ from the bottom.
-Repeat for the other side.
-(This mark will be where the sides will line up).
+Repeat on the other side.
+This mark will be where the sides will line up.

 - Attach another plank to the side of the organizer, lining the bottom edge up with the mark made in the previous step.
 Repeat for the center divider and the other side of the organizer.
 When finished, the cutting board organizer will look like this image.
-(Tip: click any image to expand it).
 You can choose to omit the center divider if you like.
 I added it because I like to keep my plastic boards separate from my wooden boards.

-- To sturdy up the top and provide support, I cut one of the 4″ planks in half.
-So, that I had two planks that measured 2″ x 12″.
-I used just one of these pieces to provide support at the top of the cutting board organizer. (as seen in the image).
+- To sturdy up the top and provide support, I cut one of the 4″ planks in half so that I had two planks that measured 2″ x 12″.
+I used just one of these pieces to provide support at the top of the cutting board organizer.
 I left the other side open for easier access.